 When it comes to food, Louisiana does not mess around!
 And this includes desserts.
 After a decadent meal, try one of these Louisiana sweet treats.
 Or be a rebel and eat dessert first - we don't care just as long as you are having a good time!

 Louisiana is so proud of this sweet pastry that in 1986 the legislature voted the beignet the official state donut.
 A simple treat made of a square piece of fried dough, the beignet has long been jump-starting French Quarter workers who head to Café Du Monde for an order of three and a side of café au lait.
 Beignets there and at nearby Café Beignet are served with ample sprinklings of powdered sugar, though you’ll also find savory beignets at Creole restaurants in New Orleans.
-Outside the Crescent City, satisfy your beignet cravings at Marilynn’s Place and Camellia Coffee in Shreveport, and at Coffee Call in Baton Rouge.
+Outside the Crescent City, satisfy your beignet cravings at Marilynn’s Place in Shreveport, and at Coffee Call in Baton Rouge.

 Sink your spoon into warm, gooey goodness!
 A mainstay of Louisiana's dessert cuisine, bread pudding has a humble beginning.
 The dessert was originally a unique way to use older bread so that it didn't go to waste.
 The bread is soaked in milk, eggs and sugar, then baked and often topped with a bourbon-based sauce.
 Each chef adds their own spin to the dessert, with some adding banana, chocolate, nuts and more.
 Try a bite of this staple at Commander's Palace in New Orleans or Little Big Cup in Arnaudville.